-Finland

-Score 10

-The monitoring and evaluation of existing institutional models forms an important element of the Finnish political and administrative system.
+Score 10 The monitoring and evaluation of existing institutional models forms an important element of the Finnish political and administrative system.
 Earlier attempts to improve the proportionality of the electoral system and alter constituency sizes are examples of how evaluation and monitoring processes in Finland mainly focus on administrative and steering issues.
-A system of program management has been implemented that includes monitoring of the government program.
-In an implementation plan adopted several years ago (2011), the Katainen cabinet introduced new measures for monitoring the government's plan, with elements including a statement of the program's main objectives; a definition of responsibilities for policy preparation and other key measures and projects; and a process for turning these into a strategic intersectoral policy framework.
-This monitoring system has been adopted by subsequent governments, and the Stubb cabinet (2014 - 2015) even made monitoring data publicly available.
-The Secretariat for Government Strategy Work assists the government and ministries in implementing and monitoring the present Sipilä cabinet's five strategic key projects.
+A system of program management that introduced new measures for monitoring the government plan was implemented several years ago.
+This monitoring system has been adopted as well as improved by subsequent governments.
+The Stubb cabinet (2014 - 2015) made monitoring data publicly available.
+The same policy has been followed by the Sipilä cabinet.
+It is now customary to report online the developments toward realizing the 26 main goals and five main reforms listed in the government plan.
+Reports are updated monthly.
+The Secretariat for Government Strategy Work assists the government and ministries in implementing and monitoring the key projects and reforms.

-Citation: